 In MS Windows, the 'Route' command is used to view and modify the IP routing table.
 Route Print displays a list of current routes that the host knows.
 Route Add adds routes to the table.
 Route Delete removes routes from the host's routing table.

-Visit the Microsoft TechNet pages for more information about the Route command.
+Find more information about the Route command.

 3.6.10 Telnet

 Telnet (short for TELetype NETwork) is a network protocol used to provide a command line interface for communicating with a device.
-Telnet is used most often for remote management but also sometimes for the initial setup for some devices, especially network hardware like switches, access points, etc. As a troubleshooting tool, Telnet can be useful to test connectivity to a remote host.
+Telnet is used most often for remote management but also sometimes for the initial setup for some devices, especially network hardware like switches or access points.
+As a troubleshooting tool, Telnet can be useful to test connectivity to a remote host.
 Telnet provides a bidirectional interactive text-oriented communication facility using a virtual terminal.
 In MS Windows, you will need to enable the Telnet Client through the Control Panel.
 To do this, go to the Programs and Features section of Control Panel and click on 'Turn Windows features on or off'.
 From the Windows Feature window, selecting Telnet Client and then clicking OK will enable Telnet.

 3.6.11 Other Utilities